pandas-dev/pandas/doc/source/io.rst

 Storing Multi-Index DataFrames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Storing multi-index dataframes is very similar to storing/selecting from homogenous index DataFrames.
+Storing multi-index dataframes as tables is very similar to storing/selecting from homogenous index DataFrames.

 .. ipython:: python